GitExcited/MRE-soen341projectW2024/README.md

 #### Target Audience
-The target audience of the website is anyone over 25 with a valid driver's license and insurance letting them legally rent the car.
+The target audience of the website is anyone over 25 years of age with a valid driver's license and insurance letting them legally rent the car.
 More specifically, our target audience is travelers as this is the main demographic of car renters.
 As such, the website is aimed to be simple and provide ease of use for foreign visitors.

 ### Project Approach

 #### Development Methodology
-- We choose Scrum methodology with an Agile mindset.
+- We chose Scrum methodology with an Agile mindset.
 This allows to adapt quickly to changing requirements, to involve the costumer in every new version and to work in 4 sprints.
 We prioritize collaboration between team members and meet daily.

 #### Project Timeline
 - Sprint 1 - February 12